Ruff Ryders Entertainment: 2000–2004: Continued success

 The first release from Ruff Ryders under the Virgin deal was Drag-On's second studio album, Hell and Back, released in February 2004.
 The album featured appearances from Ruff Ryders artists Eve, DMX, Styles, Jadakiss and Swizz Beatz, who also provided production on the album.
 As a result of low promotion, Hell and Back was a commercial failure, only peaking at number 47 on the Billboard top 200 and failing to achieve gold status in America.
 Jin's debut album, The Rest Is History, was delayed multiple times before its October 2004 release.
-Upon release, the album was also a commercial failure, only selling 20,000 units and peaking at number 54 on the Billboard top 200.
-Contributing factors to the album failing was lack of promotion from Virgin Records and the online music piracy crisis of the 2000s.
+Upon release, the album was also a commercial failure, only selling 20,000 units in its first week and peaking at number 54 on the Billboard top 200.
+Contributing factors to the album failing were lack of promotion from Virgin Records and the online music piracy crisis of the 2000s.
 The failure of both albums led to Ruff Ryders parting ways with Virgin Records.

+Ruff Ryders also had other albums that were scheduled to be released but were ultimately shelved.
+These albums include Love and War by Parlè (which was scheduled to be released on April 4, 2000, as found in the booklet of Drag-On's Opposite of H2O), and Emergency by Infa-Red and Cross (as found in the booklet of DMX's Grand Champ).
+Fiend was also going to release The Addiction on the label, but left Ruff Ryders in 2002, and released the album independently in 2006.